Product, Furniture, Ceramics BA (Hons)

 Staff

-The course is led by Dan Lewis and Tim Forrester who both have extensive industry and academic experience within the UK and abroad.
+The course is led by award-winning designer maker Tim Forrester who has extensive industry and academic experience within the UK and abroad.

-You'll also be taught by Senior Lecturers, Nigel Turner and Keeley Marshall who both have rich industry experience developing products for internationally recognised brands including Wedgwood, Royal Doulton and their associated design partners.
+You'll also be taught by Senior Lecturers Keeley Marshall, Dan Lewis and Nigel Turner who each have rich industry experience developing products for internationally recognised brands including Wedgwood, Royal Doulton and their associated design partners.

 You will also learn and undertake technical demonstrations from our extensive and immensely knowledgeable technicians who bring a vast wealth of industry knowledge and global experience.